Welcome to Guo Tai TCM Rehab & Wellness Official Website 欢迎来到国泰中医康复中心的官方网站

 Spinal Manipulation

-Specific, controlled forces applied to the joints of the spine to aid in proper alignment.
+Applies specific, controlled forces to the joints in the spine to aid in proper alignment.

 Soft Tissue Massage Techniques